THE SOUTHERN AMERICAN SERIES PT. 15

 FINAL THOUGHTS

-I’m always cautious when it comes to travelling, some might say too much so.
-But I suppose relaxed and dropped the ball here and the lesson will do me well.
+I’m always cautious when it comes to traveling; some might say too much so.
+But I suppose I relaxed and dropped the ball here, and the lesson will do me well.
 If you take anything from this, learn from my mistake and don’t give them a chance.
-However if something does happen, have a tequila and toast them for me!
+However, if something does happen, have a tequila and toast them for me!

 NEXT UP

-What better way to get over something like this the visit Macchu Picchu!
+What better way to get over something like this than to visit Machu Picchu!
 Click to read.

 SAFE TRAVELS, DS x